The Mandrillus Project was born in 2012 to study the unique habituated population of wild mandrills

 1. Obtain unvaluable scientific knowledge on mandrill's life and ecology

 2. Help protect mandrills

 3. Sustain local people

-We are recruiting volunteers, please see details here:
+We are recruiting the next manager of the project (May 2019), please see details here:

 Photo credits: Nory El Ksabi, Alice Percher, Benoit Quintard, Timo Brockmeyer, Pierre-Hadrien Pottier